 Education and training continue to be the most effective path to sustained employment.
-The highest level of education attained by the majority of New Hampshire residents under 34 years, 45-54 and 65 years and older was high school graduate.
+The highest level of education attained by the majority of Ohio residents of all age groups was high school graduate.

 Educational Attainment by Age Group

 Importance of Information: